1reubent/uof-webapp/README.md

 Re-activate this environment (`source .venv/bin/activate` / `.venv\Scripts\activate`) in any new terminal you use for the remaining steps.

-### 4. Configure database credentials
+### 2. Configure the Aiven connection

-Copy the example config and edit it:
+Copy the example config:

 ```
 cp backend/config/db_config.example.py backend/config/db_config.py      # macOS
 copy backend\config\db_config.example.py backend\config\db_config.py    # Windows
 ```

+Then, from the Aiven Console → your MySQL service → **Overview → Quick connect**:

+1. Note the host, port, user, and password shown there.
+2. Download the service's **CA certificate** and save it as `backend/config/ca.pem`.
+3. Open `backend/config/db_config.py` and fill in `host`, `port`, `user`, and `password` (leave `database`, `ssl_ca`, `ssl_verify_cert`, and `use_pure` as-is — those are already set up for this project's schema and for Aiven's SSL requirement).

-Open `backend/config/db_config.py` and set `password` to whatever you chose for MySQL root in step 1 (`host`/`user`/`database` can stay as-is for a local setup).
-This file is gitignored on purpose — never commit real credentials.
+Both `db_config.py` and `ca.pem` are gitignored on purpose — never commit real credentials or the cert.

-### 5. Load the incident data
+### 3. Load the incident data

-Populates the database from the Excel source file.
-Safe to re-run — each script only processes rows it hasn't seen yet:
+Only needed if the target database doesn't already have data loaded, or you're importing a new Excel export.
+Safe to re-run either way — each script only processes rows it hasn't seen yet:

 ```
 python backend/etl/import_script.py
 python backend/etl/clean_and_populate.py
 ```

-### 6. Start the API
+### 4. Start the API

 ```
 python backend/api/bridge.py